Last Updated on by

 The main compartment has a storage capacity of 42.6L.
 This space is large enough to haul a BearVault BV500 horizontally or vertically without eating much into your space.
 Stashed inside also is a removable utility pocket great for holding your keys and wallet.

 Instead of having a big lid and a porch on top, the ULA Catalyst cuts down on weight significantly by just having a roll-top lid.
 The extended collar is pretty big with a maximum volume of 9.8L.
-So in case you have to overstuff your pack, you get extra room.
+So in case you have to overstuff your pack or have an oversize stuff sack, you get extra room.

 Once packed, you can either cinch down the roll-top to the side straps or buckle it up like a dry bag.
 The attached top strap helps you secure down your sleeping pad on top of the roll-over sleeve.